iRhythm Technologies Releases 2022 Environmental, Social, and Governance Report Reflecting Strategy to Deliver Purpose-Driven Growth

-/EIN News/ -- SAN FRANCISCO, April 12, 2023 (GLOBE NEWSWIRE) -- iRhythm Technologies, Inc. (NASDAQ:IRTC), a leading digital health company focused on creating trusted solutions that detect, predict, and prevent disease, today released its 2022 Environmental, Social, and Governance (“ESG”) Report highlighting the company’s continued commitment to delivering long-term sustainable growth by operating in a purposeful and responsible manner.
+SAN FRANCISCO, April 12, 2023 (GLOBE NEWSWIRE) -- iRhythm Technologies, Inc. IRTC, a leading digital health company focused on creating trusted solutions that detect, predict, and prevent disease, today released its 2022 Environmental, Social, and Governance ("ESG") Report highlighting the company's continued commitment to delivering long-term sustainable growth by operating in a purposeful and responsible manner.

 "We are very proud to release this year's ESG Report, which reflects our elevated focus on embedding ESG initiatives into our business.
 It emphasizes our belief that these are key drivers for advancing our mission," said Quentin Blackford, iRhythm's President and CEO.
 "Since our founding, we have dedicated ourselves to providing innovative services that positively impact the world, as we believe this purpose-driven mindset both supports our commercial success and enables us to better serve our employees, customers, communities, environment, and investors.
 This year's report lays the groundwork for our ESG strategy over the next three years, and we remain committed to incorporating these policies and initiatives into our business as a key driver of value creation for our shareholders."